Siddy212/canvas-es-de/README.md

    - `19.5:9`
    - `1:1` (In Progress)

-- `Theme Variant` - Artistic features combinations of a grid/carousel system view and a textlist/grid gamelist view.
+- `Theme Variant` - Backdrop features combinations of a grid/carousel system view and a textlist/grid gamelist view.
 Additionally, two styles of system logos are available: Art or Icons.
 All variants will scale the size of the gamelist and the amount of metadata shown based on the selected font size. `Large` and `X-Large` will reduce metadata shown on all screens:

-   - `[Art] Grid w/ Textlist` - A system grid of game art with a simple text list with metadata for games. `X-Large` font will disable metadata and show only the boxart.
+   - `Art Grid - Textlist` - A system grid of game art with a simple text list with metadata for games.

-   - `[Art] Grid w/ Grid` - A system grid of game art with a grid for games. `Large` and `X-Large` font will disable metadata and show only the boxart.
+   - `Art Grid - Grid` - A system grid of game art with a grid for games.

-   - `[Art] Carousel w/ Textlist` - A system carousel of game art with a simple text list with metadata for games. `X-Large` font will disable metadata and show only the boxart.
+   - `Art Carousel - Textlist` - A system carousel of game art with a simple text list with metadata for games.

-   - `[Art] Carousel w/ Grid` - A system carousel ofgame art with a grid for games. `Large` and `X-Large` font will disable metadata and show only the boxart.
+   - `Art Carousel - Grid` - A system carousel ofgame art with a grid for games.

-   - `[Icons] Grid w/ Textlist` - A system grid of logos with a simple text list with metadata for games. `X-Large` font will disable metadata and show only the boxart.
+   - `Icons Grid - Textlist` - A system grid of logos with a simple text list with metadata for games.

-   - `[Icons] Grid w/ Grid` - A system grid of logos with a grid for games. `Large` and `X-Large` font will disable metadata and show only the boxart.
+   - `Icons Grid - Grid` - A system grid of logos with a grid for games.

-   - `[Icons] Carousel w/ Textlist` - A system carousel of logos with a simple text list with metadata for games. `X-Large` font will disable metadata and show only the boxart.
+   - `Icons Carousel - Textlist` - A system carousel of logos with a simple text list with metadata for games..

-   - `[Icons] Carousel w/ Grid` - A system carousel of logos with a grid for games. `Large` and `X-Large` font will disable metadata and show only the boxart.
+   - `Icons Carousel - Grid` - A system carousel of logos with a grid for games.

 - `Theme Color Scheme` - There are 8 color schemes to choose from that change the color palette of the theme across all views.
 Each of these include a wallpaper that can easily be swapped out by the user for further customization.